-- The UE is capable of attempting an emergency call. - The UE has obtained the domain name of a PacketCable service provider. - The UE can establish connectivity with the SIP network. - The UE is participating in a keep-alive message exchange with the PacketCable network after obtaining the emergency call configuration. - The UE is registered and authenticated before an emergency call is placed.
+- The UE is capable of attempting an emergency call. - The UE is participating in a keep-alive message exchange with the PacketCable network after obtaining the emergency call configuration. - The UE is registered and authenticated before an emergency call is placed.

 A UE in the minimum state defined above should be returning a dial tone for a telephone to which it is connected.
-If the UE is presenting the dial tone, 9-1-1 calls can be placed.
+If the UE is presenting the dial tone, emergency calls can be placed.